For SellersSeller Guide

 • Control Retention: The original owner(s) maintain voting control and strategic oversight.

-• Growth Capital: Primarily used to inject capital for organic growth initiatives, acquisitions, or balance sheet optimization.
+• Growth Capital: Primarily used to inject capital for organic growth initiatives, strategic acquisitions, or balance sheet optimization.

-• Partnership Focus: Emphasizes a partnership with the minority investor, leveraging their expertise, network, and capital for accelerated growth.
+• Partnership Focus: Emphasizes a collaborative partnership with the minority investor, leveraging their expertise, network, and capital for accelerated growth.

 Strategic Rationale: When Each Makes Sense